 I'll be adding more sections to this as I think of things.
 It's harder to say what things just make a game "click" for me, unfortunately.

-I like a wide mix of environments in my MVs, regardless of if they’re tropey or not — lava zone, ice zone, water zone, whatever; doesn’t bother me unless they’re done badly.
+I like a wide mix of environments in my MVs, regardless of if they’re tropey or not — lava zone, ice zone, water zone, whatever; doesn’t bother me unless they’re not fun to explore.
+That's kind of the point of the "search" in "search action" — not that you'll see me use that term anywhere.

 Metroid games still rank as a gold standard for biomes, interactivity, and gating in terms of how Samus behaves in different environments.
 Super Metroid is iconic, with a wonderful interconnected world and great music that complements each area.
-They managed to make lava-filled caverns and sunken depths not cliché, which is rather hard these days.
+They managed to make lava-filled caverns and sunken depths not cliché through a mixture of art, atmosphere, and music — which many games still struggle to match today.
+Metroid Dread, while being a stunning game with beautiful environments and animations, suffers a little in how broken up it is by elevators and teleporters.

-Afterimage is another game with a massive variety of rather trope-heavy zones that nevertheless keeps them all distinctive and visually interesting.
+Afterimage and Souldiers are also fine examples of games with a massive variety of rather trope-heavy zones that nevertheless keep them all distinctive and visually interesting.

-Special mention must also be made to Biogun here for its absolute masterclass at making cartoony, organic environments — I have no idea how accurate they are to the actual insides of a dog, but it doesn't matter.
+Special mention, too, must be made of Biogun for its absolute masterclass at making cartoony, organic environments — I have no idea how accurate they are to the actual insides of a dog, but it doesn't matter.
 They look and feel completely unlike almost anything else in the genre, and it made the game stand out in a very saturated space.

-Games with single weapon options need to be snappy, tight, and have a solid feeling of impact.
+Games with single weapon options need to be snappy, tight, and have a solid feeling of impactHollow Knight.
 If you’re stuck with the same weapon for the whole game, it needs to feel amazing.

 Examples of games that I feel did combat particularly well or interestingly include the huge variety of body horror weapons available in GRIME, the various morphs in Biomorph, the weapon switching in Blasphemous 2, the lucha libre of Guacamelee 2 (which I confess I don't talk about enough), and the tight parry-based gameplay of Nine Sols.